vincent2704/dungeon-masters-tracker/README.md

     * Recording time spent in the campaign
     * Automatic passed time increasing on travel record
     * Adding recorded events on a timeline, time passed since that event
+4. Tools
-4. Imperial to SI/vice-versa calculator (simplified for DnD usage)
+    * Imperial to SI/vice-versa calculator (simplified for DnD usage)
-    * all needed units - feet to meters, miles to kilometers etc.
+    * Travel time calculator
 5. Notes/choices made by players
 6. Cheat sheets